Frequently Asked Questions

 The maximum number of credits students can attempt is 44 credits in an academic year (22 credits per semester).
 Once students have reached sophomore year, they can petition to take up to 24 credits per semester for an additional tuition fee.

-New first-year and transfer students are invited to register for Fall 2021 courses July 12, 10:00am EDT - July 16, 11:59pm.
-Open enrollment for all students will begin on Monday, July 19.
+New first-year and transfer students are invited to register for Fall 2022 courses beginning Wednesday, July 13, 10:00am EDT - Monday, July 18, 11:59pm.
+Open enrollment for all students will begin on Tuesday, July 19.
 More information about registration can be found on the Registrar's website.

 A “pre-requisite” means that a student must have completed one or more courses prior to registering for the course in question.
 Pre-requisite coursework is required when students would need the knowledge or skills from previous coursework in order to be successful in the current course.
 Pre-requisites are typically listed in the course description (click on the blue course number link).